 - Willful failure to provide support for the other spouse

-How Long Does it Take to File for Divorce?
+How Long Does It Take to File for Divorce in Fayetteville, AR?

 Generally, Arkansas courts encourage divorcing spouses to work out their own mutually acceptable plans for child custody, property division, and other legal matters related to the dissolution of the marriage.
 However, if you and your spouse are unable to agree, and any aspects of your divorce are contested, the court may be forced to intervene and impose a decision based on the evidence which is presented.